Our Careers Programme

 East Durham College has formed a Careers Leadership Committee to fulfil the function of the College’s Careers Leader and lead on the College’s Careers Programme.

-The committee is made up of: Carina Tomlinson & Jackie Owen from the College’s Leadership Group, Alistair Cummins-MacLeod & Katherine Hasselby from Student Services & Careers Advice Service, Curriculum Directors Lindsay Haggis (Houghall), Simon Smith (Peterlee & Technical Academy) and Chris English (Peterlee), Ellen Fishwick & Kelly King from the Quality Team, Aimey Adamson Director of Inclusive Learning and head of our SEND provision and Greg Corcoran Curriculum Manager for the college's 14-16 provision.
+The committee is made up of: Carina Tomlinson & Jackie Owen from the College’s Leadership Group, Alistair Cummins-MacLeod, Matthew Reid and Chris Rickard from Student Services & the Careers Advice Service, Curriculum Directors Lindsay Haggis (Houghall), Simon Smith (Peterlee & Technical Academy) and Chris English (Peterlee), Ellen Fishwick from the Quality Team, Alfie Wilkinson Director of Inclusive Learning and head of our SEND provision and finally Greg Corcoran Curriculum Manager for the College's 14-16 provision.

 This committee will be reviewed each academic year as well as following any staff changes.

 Operational Careers Leader: Matthew Reid

 Current students can access the Careers Programme calendar through the college's Canvas site, via displays in college corridors and notice boards or by asking their Progression Coach.

 Parents/Carers can access information on the Careers Programme through their child’s Progression Coach.